marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 -------------

 > **Note**
-> This simple tutorial assumes that you do not know nothing about Python programming language.
+> This simple tutorial assumes that you do not know anything about Python programming language.
 This means that it is no necessary a prior knowledge of Python language to use this script and get the results.
 Just follow the instructions.

 ### *Running the script*